abhi0395/mycv/README.md

 – Served as online physics tutor at E-acharya (more than 20 students)[^3] from June 2017 - Aug 2018.
 – Advanced Physics tutor at Chegg India from Jul 2016 - Dec 2017.
-Solving advance physics problems and clearing doubts of students from all over the world.
+Solving advanced physics problems and clearing doubts of students from all over the world.

 More organization skills —